 The fields of the structure are described in the following table.

-The name of the node, as a string.
+The name of the node, as a character vector.

 The fully qualified item ID of the

-node, as a string.
-The fully qualified item ID is made up of the path
+node, as a character vector.
+The fully qualified item ID is made up

 The type of node.